pvcnt/mergeable/README.md

-# Reviewer
+# Mergeable

-Reviewer is an inbox for GitHub pull requests.
+Mergeable is an inbox for GitHub pull requests.

-**ℹ️ Please note that this project is still in its very early stage.**

 This project is an attempt at being better than GitHub when providing an overview of open pull requests needing my attention.
 Indeed, the "[Pull Requests](https://github.com/pulls)" page is not customisable at all.
 It comes with four tabs associated with pre-defined search queries, that we cannot change.
 Tabs are also inconvenient, as they requiring switching from one to another to see pull requests of interest.

-Reviewer attempts to fill this gap by providing a single dashboard showing all pull requests one is interesting in at a glance.
+Mergeable attempts to fill this gap by providing a single dashboard showing all pull requests one is interesting in at a glance.
 It even allows to track pull requests associated with different accounts and/or several instances of GitHub (e.g., GitHub Enterprise).

 ## Features

-Reviewer provides the following features:
+Mergeable provides the following features:
 * Fully customisable sections.
 * Any number of GitHub instances can be connected (e.g., GitHub Enterprise).
 * Number of pending pull requests is shown in the page's title.